kphoenix137/JGX/jgx.md

 **8.2.7 Valor**

 If you have this quest, you will find a special set of rooms on level 5 with the shape of a cross.
 If you enter the double doors, you will find the first blood stone.
 Put it on the book with the pedestal in the same room.
-That will

-![ref1]

-**152**

-<a name="page158"></a>**Jarulf’s Guide to Diablo and Hellfire, v1.62**	**Created by Pedro Faria**

-![ref1]

-open up another door in the room shaped like a cross (go outside to find it).
+That will open up another door in the room shaped like a cross (go outside to find it).
 Inside the newly opened room you find yet another blood stone.
 Bring it back to the book too and a third room will be opened up.
 In it you find the third blood stone, which, if placed on the book, will open up the final part of the ”cross”.
 In it you will find Arkaine’s Valor.

 **8.2.8 The Chamber of Bone**